 A typical door closer has a cylindrical or rectangular body filled with hydraulic fluid.
 The spring tension adjustment screw is on the end opposite the piston.
-You may see the hydraulic adjustment screws on the underside of the body.
+You may see the hydraulic adjustment screws on the underside of the closer body.
 If not, it means you have to remove a cover first, which may or may not require removal of some fasteners.
 Some door closer covers just snap on and off.
-Once the adjustment screws are visible, you'll see three of them.
-One is for adjusting the swing speed, another is for the latch speed, and the third controls how far the door opens.
-It's called the back check screw, and it's there to protect the wall behind the door.
+Once the adjustment screws are visible, you'll see three of them:

 It's best to start by adjusting the spring tension to make sure the door closes all the way.
 After you do that, check the door operation to decide which other adjustments you need to make.
 If the door is closing too quickly, tighten the swing speed screw.
 If the door isn't latching firmly, turn the latch speed screw counterclockwise to loosen the tension.

 There is inevitably some trial and error involved.
 Turn screws incrementally — 1/8 rotation at a time — and check the door operation after every adjustment.
 This is easier and more accurate than making too large and adjustment and backing off the screw to compensate.

 Door Closer Leaking Hydraulic Fluid